rondastar/RecipeTool/README.md

 # RecipeTool

-This recipe converter is the version 2.0 of my first personal project, which I started halfway through first quarter of learning computer science at RTC.
+This recipe converter is an ongoing personal project, which I started halfway through first quarter of learning computer science at RTC.
 I chose this project because I enjoy baking recipes from places I have lived abroad, and I used to go through recipes and research how to convert quantities of different types of ingredients from metric to US and vice versa.

 ## How It Works
 Recipe calculations